Soprano saxophone

-The soprano saxophone is a higher-register variety of the saxophone, a woodwind instrument invented in the 1840s.
-The soprano is the third-smallest member of the saxophone family, which consists (from smallest to largest) of the sopranissimo, sopranino, soprano, alto, tenor, baritone, bass, contrabass saxophone and tubax.
-Soprano saxophones are the smallest and thus highest-pitched saxophone in common use.
+The soprano saxophone is a small, high-pitched member of the saxophone family of woodwind instruments invented in the 1840s by Belgian instrument maker Adolphe Sax.
+Built in B♭ an octave above the tenor saxophone (or rarely, slightly smaller in C), the soprano is the third-smallest member of the saxophone family, which consists (from smallest to largest) of the soprillo, sopranino, soprano, alto, tenor, baritone, bass, contrabass, and subcontrabass.
+The soprillo and sopranino are rare instruments, making the soprano the smallest saxophone in common use.